 I had so many amazing Dublin experiences recently when visiting the city in the Fall.
 Dublin is a creative, amazing city that recently earned National Geographic’s Best of the World distinction and it’s easy to see why.
-If you have not been yet I strongly suggest finding a way to visit in 2018.
+If you have not been yet I strongly suggest finding a way to visit.
 It’s more than worth the time and energy to get there.

 My Seven Favourite Dublin Experiences.

 Have you ever been on an electronic bike?
 If the answer is no then it’s time to give it a shot.
 These bikes are fun to ride and a great way to see the city.
 You need not worry too much about overexerting yourself.
 They are fairly simple to operate.
 But they also aren’t as lazy as the name implies.
 Owner Hugh, is extremely knowledgeable about the city of Dublin which makes this one of my top Dublin experiences.
 He adds a lot to this fun eco-friendly sightseeing adventure.

 A stop at Chester Beatty library.
 And so many more stops along the way.
 We visited St. Patrick’s Cathedral for a moment from the outside and then on a different day as a group we went indoors.
 But here you see Hugh telling us about the area near the library and several public art pieces and buildings.
 His anecdotes about famous Irish people were memorable too.

 If you think that museums are dry, even you, or especially you, will be amazed and generally overwhelmed by EPIC, the Irish Emigration Museum.
 My favourite of all the museums or theatres or libraries visited in Dublin.
 For me this is one of the things you simply cannot skip when visiting Dublin.